-In 2021, Group and Core Bank revenues are expected to be essentially flat compared to the prior year as the interest rate environment is expected to remain challenging and impacts of the COVID-19 pandemic are expected to be offset by strategic growth initiatives implemented to enable sustainable revenue growth.
+In 2021, Group and Core Bank revenues are expected to be essentially flat compared to the prior year.
+Deutsche Bank expects revenue growth generated by strategic initiatives implemented to offset the still challenging interest rate environment and impacts of the COVID-19 pandemic.
+For 2022, Deutsche Bank expects to earn at least € 25 billion of revenues at Group level.